excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT.md

    - Click the "Manage Connections" button (Green electrical outlet icon).
    - Under the GitHub section, click "Clone".
    - Enter your GitHub credentials.
-   - Choose "launchpad-dotnet-api" from the list of repositories.
+   - Choose "voyage-dotnet-api" from the list of repositories.
-     * The official repository is located here https://github.com/lssinc/launchpad-dotnet-api
+     * The official repository is located here https://github.com/lssinc/voyage-dotnet-api
    - Choose a path.
 (Example C:\Source)
    - Click "Clone".
    - Once cloning is complete, open the "Launchpad.API" solution.